 Community Development Block Grant (CDBG)

-Create a new park: The City would like to purchase land in southwest Thornton to construct a park.
-The CDBG funds could be used to purchase property and design the park.
+Land Acquisition for a Park: The City would like to purchase land in southwest Thornton to construct a park.
+The CDBG funds will be used to purchase property, if an appropriate location can be found, and design the park.

-Transportation and chore service for seniors: Senior Resource Center (SRC), a nonprofit organization, is requesting funds to provide free transportation and housecleaning to Thornton seniors who have not used the service previously.
-SRC has a fleet of wheelchair accessible buses, vans and sedans and provides door-through-door service to help seniors get to medial appointments, grocery stores and activities.
-SRC's Chore service helps people over 60 years old with strenuous household tasks and yard work, such as replacing hard to reach lightbulbs, deep cleaning bathrooms and kitchens, and packing or unpacking.
+Chore service for seniors: Seniors' Resource Center (SRC), a non-profit organization, will help people 60 years old or older with strenuous household tasks and yard work, such as replacing hard to reach lightbulbs, deep cleaning bathrooms and kitchens, and packing or unpacking.
+For information on the program, contact Seniors' Resource Center at 303-238-8151.

 Home Investment Partnerships Program (HOME)

-The City is considering extending its participation in the Adams County Home Investment Partnerships Program (HOME) Consortium for another three years: 2019, 2020 & 2021.
-The Consortium receives an allocation of HOME funds each year to fund affordable housing projects in Thornton and Adams County.
+The City is a member of the Adams County HOME Consortium, which allows the City to direct HOME funds to future or existing affordable housing in Thornton and Adams County.
 HOME funds have been used in the past to fund renovation and new construction of apartments for low-income individuals and families, rental assistance to help people gain self-sufficiency, rehabilitation of foreclosed or dilapidated single-family homes and down payment or closing cost assistance for first time homeowners.
-The City Council will vote on continued participation in the Consortium at the June 12, 2018 City Council meeting.
-Community members are welcome to provide input at the public comment section of this meeting or email comments to CDBG@cityofthornton.net.

 If you have questions or comments on any of these grants, please contact the CDBG staff at 303-538-7296 or email@example.com.